mahdip72/vq_encoder_decoder/README.md

 - 🗓️ **25 Sept 2025** — 🎉 Our paper was accepted to the NeurIPS 2025 AI4Science workshop!
 - 🗓️ **3 Oct 2025** — Our preprint has been published in [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.10.01.679833v1).
 - 🗓️ **10 Oct 2025** — 🚀 Pretrained checkpoints and evaluation datasets are now available for download!
+- 🗓️ **17 Oct 2025** - Release a lite version of GCP-VQVAE with half the parameters.